'No shame' in keeping mask on, CDC director says

 “You can understand that when people have been following a certain trend for a considerable period of time that it may take time for them to adjust,” Fauci said.
 “So I would not say that that’s irrational.
 I’d say that’s understandable.”

-As Walensky put it, “it’s going to be hard to get back to life as we knew it without these masks.”
-Hectoring people in taking their masks off, she seemed to suggest, was bound to be as counterproductive as hectoring them to put masks on in the first place.
+As Walensky put it, “It’s going to be hard to get back to life as we knew it without these masks.”
+Hectoring people in taking their masks off, she seemed to suggest, is bound to be as counterproductive as hectoring them to put masks on in the first place.

 Read more from Yahoo News: